eeejay/101atron/README.md

 "@myBotName, tell @twitter about cats"

-This should almost immediately cause the terminal window running `watcher.js` to write some text to the screen confirming that it saw you talk to it and that it put a tweet in the Redis DB.
+This should almost immediately cause the terminal window running `index.js` to write some text to the screen confirming that it saw you talk to it and that it put a tweet in the Redis DB.

-In another terminal window, manually run `index.js` to pull that tweet from the DB and tweet it.
+After a period less than the set interval (61 seconds by default), the tweet will be retrieved from the Redis DB and published.

+## Tweet via cron job

+If, for some reason you would like to split the bot into two separate tasks: watching and tweeting, you can start the watcher with the following command:

+`$ node index.js --watcher`

+You can then schedule the following command via a `cron` or similar scheduler:

-`$ node index.js`
+`$ node index.js --pop-queue`

+This will pop the queue of tweets and follows in the Redis DB and post them to Twitter.

 ## Permanent setup

 If you want this to run reliably and permanently, I recommend the following setup:

 * run the bot on a remote server of some kind so it can run 24/7.
-* use a process monitoring program like [forever](https://www.npmjs.com/package/forever) to run `watcher.js`.
-This will automatically restart `watcher.js` if it crashes for some reason.
+* use a process monitoring program like [forever](https://www.npmjs.com/package/forever) to run `index.js`.
+This will automatically restart `index.js` if it crashes for some reason.
-* run your redis DB and `watcher.js` (via `forever` or similar) on reboot.
+* run your redis DB and `index.js` (via `forever` or similar) on reboot.
-* run `index.js` via `cron` or a similar scheduler, and don't have it run more than once a minute (otherwise you'll run into Twitter rate limits).

 ## Questions